 Have a MIDI guitar setup you'd like to share?

-Leave it in the comments section below or find us on Twitter to share.
+Leave it in the comments section below.
 Technical questions about the gear should be specified in the comments section of this page so others, who might have similar questions can benefit as well.

 Thanks for reading.